 I became obsessed with finding it and stayed up way too late scouring the internet.
 I ended up reaching out to other jazz drummers to see if anyone had a copy they’d be willing to share.
 When I woke up the next morning I had a PDF in my email from a drummer who I have never met.
 The community of drummers is amazing!

 I’ve since sent Mr. Smith a message on Instagram asking if I could purchase a copy directly from him or send him some money for his work.
 I haven’t heard back, so if anyone is in contact with him please send him my way.

 As much as I’d love to share the PDF here, without Smitty’s permission I don’t feel comfortable doing that.
 I hope he shares it more widely someday.

 I’m still digging into Smitty’s ritual and taking it line by line.
 All of the ideas flow nicely and there are many challenging sections that have been fun to work up to speed.

 In addition to the snare drum version, I also discovered a version for drumset that Karl Miklin has developed.
 It’s really fun and I usually play a page from it each day to get my shoulders and spine loosened up.
 There’s a link to download it on his YouTube video page.

 I get a lot of inspiration from Instagram posts and want to start sharing some of my transcriptions.
 I’ll start with Dan Weiss.

 I’ve been fortunate to take a couple of lessons from Dan Weiss and am a huge fan of his Patreon page.
 Every week I’m working on something new that’s fun and challenging because of an idea he sparked or a direct exercise he’s given.

 I can’t remember how I first became aware of Dan, but this is one of the first Instagram videos I saw from him and I was obsessed with it.
-It took a long time to transcribe and I went so far as to email him to see if I got it right.
+It took a couple of hours to wrap my head around it and transcribe.
+Once I had it I emailed Dan to see if I got it right.